A Convergent Inexact Abedin-Kitagawa Iteration Method for Monge-Amp\`ere Eigenvalue Problems: Numerical experiments

-In addition, from Table \ref{Tab.disk1} which summarizes the computational results of the inexact AKI-FP method compared to the AKI method for solving the problem \eqref{eq:MAeig} on the unit disk domain \eqref{eq.disk}.
-We can observe that both methods produce nearly identical converged eigenvalues $\lambda_h$ and minimum value $\min(\bm{u}^h)$ across all tested mesh sizes $h$.
-Notably, the inexact AKI-FP method achieves the given tolerance with significantly less computational cost, and its computation time is approximately one-eighth of that required by the original AKI method on the finest mesh $h=1/160$.
-As shown in the final column of Table \ref{Tab.disk1}, the improvement in computational efficiency is primarily attributed to the significantly smaller number of Poisson equations that need to be solved by the inexact AKI-FP method compared to the AKI method.
+According to Table \ref{Tab.disk1}, the inexact AKI-FP method and the original AKI method produce nearly identical eigenvalue approximations ($\lambda^h$) and minimum values ($\min(\bm{u}^h)$) across all $h$.
+The computed eigenvalues are more accurate than those from the implemented operator-splitting method, and significantly better than the ones reported in ``Split in \cite{liu2022efficient}'' and ``Split in \cite{glowinski2020numerical}''.
+Notably, the inexact AKI-FP method achieves the given tolerance with significantly less computational cost, requiring approximately $1/17$ of the time needed by the original AKI method ($\texttt{tol-inner}\equiv10^{-10}$) on the finest mesh $h=1/160$.
+Moreover, the inexact AKI-FP method with the dynamic adjustment \eqref{eq:dynamic-adj} demonstrates superior numerical performance over that with a fixed tolerance of $10^{-6}$.
+As shown in the ``sub-Iter'' column of Table \ref{Tab.disk1}, the improvement in computational efficiency of the inexact AKI method is primarily attributed to the significantly smaller number of Poisson equations that need to be solved, compared to the original AKI method.
+Given the observed performance of the operator-splitting methods, we decided to compare only with the original AKI method for the subsequent problems. }